shara170/de-zoomcamp-project-weather_data_analysis/README.md

       - destination airport - 3-letter (IATA) or 4-letter (ICAO) code of the destination airport
       - destination airport ID - Unique OpenFlights identifier for destination airport
       - codeshare - "Y" if this flight is a codeshare (that is, not operated by Airline, but another carrier), empty otherwise
-  c.
-Airport data: I was unable to source this dataset from Kaggle and have used multiple sources to combine this data.
+  - Airport data: I was unable to source this dataset from Kaggle and have used multiple sources to combine this data.
 This dataset is present in the "data" folder of my repo with
      name "airports_lookup.csv".
      I have used this dataset as the seed in the dbt cloud
      - iata_code: 3-letter code of the airport